vippsas/vipps-login-api/vipps-login-api.md

 If a fatal error occurs where the user can not be redirected back to the merchant, a generic Vipps styled error page will be shown containing a brief error description.

-## Special flows
+## Using the special flows

 ### Automatic return from Vipps app

-When enabled this flow will automatically take the user back to the browser when they accept the login from the Vipps app.
+When enabled this flow will automatically take the user back to the browser when they accept the login in the Vipps app.
+This flow is described [here](#automatic-return-from-vipps-app-requires-the-merchant-to-handle-user-session-cross-browsers).

 This flow can be enabled per login by adding the parameter `requested_flow=automatic_return_from_vipps_app` to the [Authorize](#oauth-20-authorize) request.